 ---|---|

-Good performance compared to price lists. | Not as flexible as price lists. |
+Good performance compared to price lists | Less flexible than price lists |

 - Working with company discounts